BUA-VIVO/projektdokumentation/docs/index.md

 # VIVO-based Research Information Platform for the Berlin University Alliance
 We are developing a platform for presenting structured, transparent, categorized, and linked information about researchers and their research activities within the framework of the Berlin University Alliance (BUA).
+BUA was founded 2018 by four Berlin universities; the Humboldt University of Berlin, the free university of Berlin, The technical university of Berlin, and the Charit\é (university hospital).
-This work aims at improving the discoverability of expertise, connecting researchers to their work across disciplines and boundaries, and facilitating new research collaborations.
+This platform aims at improving the discoverability of expertise, connecting researchers to their work across disciplines and boundaries, and facilitating new research collaborations.
 The platform is established using the open-source, web-based VIVO software.

 ![BUA: Three universtities and the Charité are collaborating within the framework of the VIVO project](/images/BUAVivo-InputOutput.jpg)